rsheeter/find_dups/README.md

 ```

 That was appallingly slow ... probably a release build and a small amount of time with flamegraph would dramatically improve matters!

+BUG: a few static families were omitted due to not having a -Regular.
+Now fixed.